The Lost World: Jurassic Park (handheld game): Gameplay

 The Game Gear, Game Boy and game.com versions feature side-scrolling platform-based gameplay.

 In the Game Gear version, several organizations have sent hunting teams to Isla Sorna to capture the island's dinosaurs and sell them.
 The player controls a hunter, who is sent to investigate the current state of the island, and to prevent the hunting teams from achieving their goal.
 Twelve levels are featured, each one accessed by a world map.
 In two of the game's later levels, the player plays as a Compsognathus rather than the hunter.

 In the Game Boy version, the player's unnamed character must prevent smugglers from removing the island's dinosaurs.
 The game features eight levels, including jungles and a laboratory.
 The player's character must collect 10 objects in each level, such as dinosaur eggs, data discs, and DNA vials.
 The game includes a password feature, and is compatible with the Super Game Boy.

 In the game.com version, the player chooses to play as either Sarah Harding or Roland Tembo.
 Tembo is a hunter who wants to collect dinosaur eggs and take them off the island; Harding must collect the eggs before Tembo.
 The game features six levels, each one divided into two sections: Game Trail and Nest Area.
 Each level begins with a Game Trail section, which is a three-dimensional driving mini-game.
 The player chooses a vehicle, such as a motorcycle or Humvee.
 The player must then avoid stampeding dinosaurs and road hazards such as bushes and rocks while driving forward on a road of either dirt, grass or gravel.
 Nest Area, the second portion of each level, plays as a side-scroller in which the player's character must avoid dinosaurs while searching for five eggs and attempting to reach the end of the level.
 At the end of each level is a mother dinosaur that must be defeated.
 Both characters use tranquilizer darts against the dinosaurs.
 In addition, both characters also possess their own weapon.

 In the R-Zone version, the player must survive against Tyrannosaurus rex, Triceratops, and Velociraptor in various jungle island levels.
 The player can use a motorcycle and all-terrain vehicle.

 Development and release

 In June 1997, THQ announced that it had obtained the rights to publish a video game adaptation of The Lost World: Jurassic Park, to be released for the Game Boy handheld console in October 1997.
 Later that month at the Electronic Entertainment Expo (E3), Sega announced that a separate video game adaptation of the film would be developed for the handheld Sega Game Gear console.
-The Game Gear version, developed by Aspect Co. and published by Sega, was released in August 1997.
+The Game Gear version, developed by Aspect and published by Sega, was released on August 26, 1997.

 By December 1997, Tiger Electronics had developed and published their own Lost World video game for their game.com handheld console.
 Tiger also released a version of the game for their R-Zone handheld console in 1997.
 THQ's version, developed by Torus Games, was released in December 1997.